chaoss/augur/docs/source/development-guide/workers/clustering_worker.rst

-Clustering Worker
+Clustering Task
 ==========================

-The worker analyzes the comments in issues and pull requests, and clusters the repositories based on contents of those messages.
+The task analyzes the comments in issues and pull requests, and clusters the repositories based on contents of those messages.
-The worker also performs topic modeling using Latent Dirichlet allocation
+The task also performs topic modeling using Latent Dirichlet allocation

 Clustering of text documents